kumar8600/yabai-mode/README.md

 Advanced Usage
 -------------

-Compile option analysis can be controlled with `yabai/load-options` and `yabai/reload-options`.
+Compiler option analysis can be controlled with `yabai/load-options` and `yabai/reload-options`.
 But you probably don't need to call them directly.
 While cccc-mode is enabled, those commands automatically called when you opened C/C++ sources or someone modified build configuration file.
+If something went wrong, please call `yabai/reload-options`.

 You can generate build tree with `yabai/generate-build-files`.
 You can compile build tree with `yabai/compile`.